Howard Schultz tells a story about the Holocaust to tout Starbucks' benefits - KESQ

 Schultz on Saturday met with a group of employees from the Buffalo-area.
 The company closed some area stores so Schultz could speak to baristas who are voting on an unionization effort.
 A worker involved in the effort previously told CNN Business that they’re doing this because it’s the only way to have their voices heard about the way their stores are run.

-Starbucks is fighting the campaign by flooding the Buffalo market with top executives who are holding meetings with employees, including Schultz.
+Starbucks is fighting the campaign, arguing it is listening to employees and working to make employees’ work experience better, with a focus on hiring, training and closing other operational gaps.
+The pro-union employees say Starbucks is flooding the Buffalo market with top executives who are holding meetings with staff, including Schultz.

 In his talk with employees, Schultz detailed the many benefits Starbucks offers that are not tendered by others in the industry, including health care coverage for part-time workers and college tuition reimbursement.
 The company has issued two wage increases in the last 18 months, and its average wage is more than than $12 an hour and more than half of its US employees get more than $15 an hour.
 It also says it has the best retention rate in the industry.